 These kinds of injuries are very common tennis injuries.
 Most probably this injury happens because of wrong alignment, overuse of the knee joint. young tennis players sometimes face these kinds of injuries because of their wrong and unexpected steps.

 Prevention Of Chondromalacia

 To prevent this kind of injuries you should learn about alignment and correct steps about playing.
 And use comfortable tools.

 Some other injuries in tennis

-Blisters mean fluid-filled sack on the skin most probably occurs by shoes of holding rackets.
+Blisters mean fluid-filled sacks on the skin most probably occur by shoes of holding rackets.

 These kinds of pains commonly feel at the bottom of the heel.
 You can feel the pain on the first step in the morning.

 It’s called delayed onset muscle soreness.
 This kind of pain actually feels after 24-48 hours of intense workout or after doing any new work.